 Throw a Party!

 If you have a local park where you take your dog for a walk, why not arrange a get together with their local friends?
-Put up an invite sign and hand out some flyers for a puppy picnic.
+Put up an inviting sign and hand out some flyers for a puppy picnic.
 You can arrange to have plenty of games and yummy treats on offer.
 Check out our tips on homemade dog food for more ideas.
 Dogs are highly social creatures, and spending some extra time with their pals with lots of attention and snacks to go around will certainly be appreciated by your birthday buddy as well as their friends.

 Likewise if you have a large garden, why not invite some doggie pals around for a day of play and fun?

 As long as you make sure the garden is closed off and secure, you can essentially just let the dogs romp around freely and do whatever their hearts desire.
 Hosting a dog party takes a lot less work than a kid’s party, as they’re generally very good at keeping themselves entertained.
-Have some toys, Frisbees, ropes and boxes available so they can invent their own fun.
+Have some toys, Frisbees, ropes, and boxes available so they can invent their own fun.

 If your dog is lucky enough to celebrate their birthday in summer, you could head to an area of water which will be especially appreciated by water-loving dogs like Retrievers.